-To prevent FOD, keep your house and equipment in good repair:
+To prevent FOD in aviation, keep your house and equipment in good repair:

 - A lug nut from your pickup can down an aircraft.
 A loose metal sign can break loose to find its way into a turbine.
 A hole in your pocket or tool pouch can allow a key or tool to drop to the deck and become a FOD threat.

 - Worn out ground support equipment, tools, ladders, etc. may leave a broken part behind, unnoticed until someone runs up an engine.
 Shavings from a loose fitting may interfere with a seal or connection, causing a plane to crash weeks, months or even years later.

 - Watch your “stuff” — materials, packaging, etc.

 - What evil person invented those pesky polystyrene pellets in packaging?
 All packing material, binding tapes and wires, string, pieces of cardboard, wood or plastic qualify as potential threats to your enjoyable day — or some person’s life.
 Again, housekeeping — pick it up immediately and put it in a secure container for disposal.
 Return tools to their assigned location immediately.

 - Incidentally — watch delivery people who enter your “space”— they represent stranger danger.
 They don’t understand how important it is to not litter.
 They may leave something behind; watch them and inspect the area after they leave.

 Pretend the Tool Lady/Man is coming to visit